In The Trenches: Style Guide

 - The Elements of Style, by William Strunk, Jr., and E.B.
 White

 General Style and Typography:

 - The Chicago Manual of Style, 15th edition, University of Chicago Press, 2003.

 Contributions to In the Trenches (ITT) should be innovative, provocative, of timely significance and of interest and use to geoscience educators at all teaching levels: K-12, two-year institutions and colleges, universities, and graduate schools.

 The manuscript submission and publication process is as follows:

 - The author emails an inquiry to the ITT editorial staff, noting general content of his/her proposed article and other salient factors.

 - We will email or call in response.
 When we invite you to submit an article we'll assign a word count, deadline and guidelines for submitting publication-quality illustrations.

 - Articles for ITT are not peer-reviewed, but they are subject to editing for space, technical style, clarity, and reader appeal.
 Articles may be reviewed by outside experts if necessary.
 Articles that undergo significant editing will be returned to authors for review and/or clarification of any questions or concerns.

-Manuscripts — formatted in 12 point Times or Times Roman, double spaced and saved as a .doc file — should be emailed as attachments to the editor.
+Manuscripts — formatted in 12 point Times or Times Roman, double spaced and saved as a .doc or .docx file — should be emailed as attachments to the editor.